 To be honest I haven’t come across an area in the world that’s as vulnerable as the Bay Area.
 There’s just so much low-lying land that’s impacted by even small amounts of sea level rise.” – Richard Mullane, a principal landscape architect with the international firm Hassell (KQED article).

-Bay Area sea level rise could cause anywhere from 20 – 165 square miles of land in the region to be underwater by 2100, according to researchers at some of our country’s leading universities.
+In fact, Bay Area sea level rise could cause anywhere from 20 – 165 square miles of land in the region to be underwater by 2100, according to researchers at some of our country’s leading universities.
 With land in the Bay Area sinking and the Bay’s waters rising, our region’s situation is both dire and extraordinarily difficult for humans to wrap our heads around.

 Resilient by Design Collaborative Design Phase—9 Innovative Solutions